Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: A TQFT for arbitrary

-\begin{proof} Since $\XX$ is a subgroup of $\Gr$, the lemma can be proved in the same way as \cite[Proposition 6.5]{BCGP} which, moreover, proves that the spine $\Gamma$ may be taken to be that of Section \ref{sec:finDim}. \end{proof}
+\begin{proof} Since the small symmetric subset $\XX$ is in fact a subgroup of $\Gr$, the lemma can be proved in the same way as \cite[Proposition 6.5]{BCGP} which, moreover, proves that the spine $\Gamma$ may be taken to be that of Section \ref{sec:finDim}. \end{proof}

 Continue to denote by $\Gamma$ the spine from Section \ref{sec:finDim}.
 Consider the graph $\widetilde{\Gamma}$ obtained by modifying $\Gamma$ near the vertex incident to $e_1$, $e_g$ and $f_{2g-3}$:

 Let $H=\{(0,0)_{\p 0}, (0,-1)_{\p 1}\} = \{0,\delta\}$, interpreted below as labeling the two summands on the right hand side of the decomposition \eqref{E:tensorSimpGen}.